-602.1.3 MEMBERSHIP A PRIVILEGE NOT A RIGHT
+2.1.2 MEMBERSHIP A PRIVILEGE NOT A RIGHT

-Membership in Hawaiian Swimming and USA Swimming is a privilege and shall not be interpreted as a right.
-Membership (including a Life Membership) may be terminated by the Board of Review or the National Board of Review for any violation of a member’s responsibilities under Section 602.2, for any of the reasons set forth in Article 404.1.3 of the USA Swimming Rules and Regulations, or for any other reason determined by the Hawaiian Swimming Board of Review or National Board of Review to be in the best interests of the sport of swimming, USA Swimming or Hawaiian Swimming.
+Membership in HISI and USA Swimming is a privilege and shall not be interpreted as a right.
+Membership may be terminated by the Zone Board of Review, the National Board of Review, or the U.S. Center for SafeSport in accordance with Part Four of the USA Swimming Rules and Regulations.

 2.2 MEMBERS’ RESPONSIBILITIES